MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 For assigning labels, and for assigning usage rights and access controls:

-- You can use any type of group in Azure AD that has an email address from a verified domain for your tenant.
+- You can use any type of group in Azure AD that has an email address that contains a verified domain for your tenant.
 A group that has an email address is often referred to as a mail-enabled group.

     For example, you can use a mail-enabled security group, a distribution group (which can be static or dynamic), and an Office 365 group.
 You cannot use a security group (dynamic or static) because this group type doesn't have an email address.